 Birds of prey program slated

-The Charles Merriman Society, Children of the American Revolution, which serves Greater New Milford, will present a program with A Place Called Hope Dec.
+The Charles Merriman Society, Children of the American Revolution, which serves Greater New Milford, will present a program, A Place Called Hope, Dec.
 8 at 2 p.m. in New Milford.

 The free program will take place at Candlewood Valley Country Club on Route 7.